Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 Changing the UNET temperature allows to obtain better results a different resolutions.

+It needs to be higher for smaller resolutions and lower for higher resolutions.

+To this effect I wrote a dynamic scaling temperature function.
+It sets itself relatively to the selected resolution.

+It is imperfect for higher resolutions but very effective for smaller.

+There seem to be a proportional trend.
+I would however need faster hardware to be able to generate more samples and become able to detect it.
+I opened the discussions for this repository if you feel like sharing your best settings.

 # Examples

 ### Here using SDXL at a resolution of 328x328.
 First row temperature at 1, second row using dynamic scaled attention: